heptarch/heptarch.github.io/drafts/egcoin.md

 be named after something more general).
 A few months ago, I set myself the challenge of naming this phenomenon after an instance, and became promptly stuck.
 How could I name it after an instance without getting confused with the original referent?
+And if I came up with a new term, how I could refer to an instance?
+It seemed impossible.
 I forgot about this self-referential puzzle until a plane flight last week, where lack of other amusements forced me to solve it.

-The idea is simple: *modify* the name of another instance.
-In this case,
+The idea is simple: *modify* an instance so that it refers both to the phenomenon of instance-naming, and to a specific instance of instance-naming.
+The victim of mutation here is eggcorn, which is modified to

+$$
+\text{egcoin} = \text{e.g. (example)} + \text{coin (create a new word)}.
+$$